stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 /name/description      | string             | Application description field.
 /name/default-version  | string             | A tag which points to a package that will be a default installation candidate if not specified other.
 /name/essential        | boolean            | A flag if a SONiC package is an essential package.
+/name/status           | string             | Status indicate the installation status of the package.
+It is either "installed" or "not-installed".

 An example of a content in JSON format: